project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 We could describe such an indirect path from $|1,+, - \rangle \rightarrow |1,-, + \rangle$ as **excitation transfer** because the "excitation" (i.e. the +) moves from one TSS to another - this is something that we've not encountered before and we'd like to explore this in more detail through simulation.

-Before we are able to simulate, we need to also extend the ideas of party that we [introduced last time](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb#4.4---Parity) and bring everything together in a convenient function that we can use again and again.
+Before we are able to simulate, we need to also extend the ideas of parity that we [introduced last time](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb#4.4---Parity) and bring everything together in a convenient function that we can use again and again.